yashj24/yashj24/README.md

 - 👋 Hi, I’m Yash Jain
 - 👀 I’m interested in Programming and exploring new tools
 - 🌱 I’m currently learning Computer Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in JAVA
 - 📫 How to reach me, mail@ yashhj45@gmail.com

 <!---